-The Honorable Lili Bosse was originally elected to the Beverly Hills City Council in 2011.
-She previously served as mayor in 2014 during the City's Centennial year and in 2017.
+Councilmember Lili Bosse was originally elected to the Beverly Hills City Council in 2011.
+She previously served as Mayor in 2014, 2017 and 2022.

 She can be reached at firstname.lastname@example.org.